mayagbarnes/Mintee/README.md

   * Change the order of investments by any of the table categories - Ascending or Descending
   * Search investments by their name

-## Technologies & Hosting

-Mintee is hosted on Heroku and incorporates the following technologies:
-* Ruby on Rails
-* React
-* Redux
-* PostgreSQL
-* Webpack
-* Babel